Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Methodology

 A key advantage of this spectral formulation is that SINO not only learns standard spatial differential operators with high accuracy, but also naturally captures globally coupled relations.
 For instance, the velocity-vorticity formulation in 2D NSE can be expressed in a simple closed form.
 Given vorticity $\omega = \partial_x \mathbf{u}_y - \partial_y \mathbf{u}_x$, the velocity can be recovered via the Biot--Savart law~\citep{saffman1995vortex}:

-which corresponds to a simple spectral multiplier.
-Such relations can in principle be approximated by Freq2Vec due to its expressive capacity.
+which corresponds to a simple spectral multiplier in the frequency domain.
+As a result, such relations can in principle be approximated by Freq2Vec due to its expressive capacity.
 By contrast, other physics-encoded methods~\citep{WangEtAl2024NeurIPS, yan2025learnable} built on local discretization schemes must solve a Poisson equation in Eq.~\ref{eq:bslaw}, thereby requiring detailed PDE terms.

 \textbf{Linear operator block.} After computing the spectral derivatives via the spectral learning block, we use a linear operator $\mathcal{L}_{\phi}$ to combine them with simple linear channel mixing.
 Concretely, the set of derived features is passed through a $1\times 1$ convolution that learns to weight and sum these channels.